How Positive Body Language Can Help in Conflict Management

 Understanding non-verbal communication

 Our voice, face, and body have languages of their own.
-For instance, a sudden rise in your voice tone indicates anger or frustration; maintaining eye contact with someone shows interest in the conversation; having proximity with someone shows closeness or comfortability.
+For instance, a sudden rise in your voice tone indicates anger or frustration; maintaining eye contact with someone shows interest in the conversation; proximity shows closeness or comfortability.

 The subtle shifts in your body language, especially when you're unconscious of the changes, may convey mixed signals, or worse, a wrong message.
 Hence, being mindful of your non-verbal communication is equally important as being conscious of your spoken words.